 American standards were written by Academically trained people who came from a word of European classical tradition.
 Barry Harris talks about American standards and composers:

 Learning to play jazz standards can teach us a lot about harmony and its connection with the melody, voice leading, phrasing, and interpretation.

 Real Books and Fake Books are good sources for learning standards but sometimes they miss some important information even the chord changes are not correct.
 You should be always considering checking out the original sheet music of the song.
 It has the right melody, lyrics, and correct changes.
-Sometimes there important counterlines which are a part of the song.
-And, of course, listen to the recordings, especially recordings by the great singers like Billy Holiday, Sinatra, Ella Fitzgerald, and Nat King Cole.
+There are some important elements that are essential to the music such as: counterpoint lines, pedal points, harmonic movements and rhythms.
+These are often omitted from Fake books and Real books… And, of course, listen to the recordings, especially recordings by the great singers like Billy Holiday, Sinatra, Ella Fitzgerald, and Nat King Cole.
 This way you will be inspired by the lyrics, understand the right phrasing and the rhythm of the melody.